wikiti/beautiful-jekyll/_posts/2017-01-15-utils-writting-a-book-in-markdown.md

 If you don't know Markdown, I recommend you to read [this tutorial](http://www.markdowntutorial.com/).
 Since we're not serving the book as is (some scattered *.md* files) we need something to transform those source *.md* files into a convinient format like *.pdf* or *.pub*.
 Please, greet your new friend [Pandoc](http://pandoc.org/).

-You can find the template used on this post in [this GitHub repository](TODO).

 ## Installing

 Please, check [this page](http://pandoc.org/installing.html) for more information.
 On ubuntu, it can be installed with this command: